Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

 *url* | String | This field is only mandatory for __cenz\_server__ stored models.
 Indicates the url where the cenz server storing the model is runnning.
 *attributes* | Object |  The key of each entry is the name of the attribute and theres two options for the value .
 Either can be a string indicating the type of the attribute or an object where the user can indicates the type of the attribute(in the _type_ field) but also can indicates an attribute's description (in the _description_ field).
 See the [table](#supported-data-types) below for allowed types.
 Example of option one: ```{ "attribute1" : "String", "attribute2: "Int" }``` Example of option two: ``` { "attribute1" : {"type" :"String", "description": "Some description"}, "attribute2: "Int ```
 *associations* | Object | The key of each entry is the name of the association and the value should be an object describing corresponding association.
 See [Associations Spec](#associations-spec) section below for details.
+*internalId* | String | This string corresponds to the name of the attribute that uniquely identifies a record.
+If this field is not specified, an _id_, default attribute, will be added.

 ### Supported Data Types
 The following types are allowed for the attributes field.